Facebook Pixel - PageView Event

 According to the USC Dornsife study, food insecurity is down 5% compared to 2023, while nutrition insecurity rose to 29%.

-In a recent study by the University of Southern California Dornsife College of Letters, Arts and Sciences, research showed that while food insecurity in Los Angeles County decreased 5% in comparison to 2023 findings, nutrition insecurity elevated to 29%.
+In a recent study by the University of Southern California Dornsife College of Letters, Arts, and Sciences, research showed that while food insecurity in Los Angeles County decreased 5% in comparison to 2023 findings, nutrition insecurity increased to 29%.
 While the rate of food-insecure households dropped to 25%, compared to 30% in 2023, it is still above the national average of 14%, based on pre-pandemic levels.

 What is Food Insecurity?